 - AHA Lay Stakeholders' Impact on Mission (PDF) - A Lay Stakeholder (non-scientist) volunteer is an individual without formal training as a scientist who has a strong interest in advancing AHA-focused science and healthcare.
 Engagement is usually based on intimate experience with cardiovascular or cerebrovascular disease or disorder as a survivor, family member, caregiver, or advocate.
 Learn more about AHA Lay Stakeholder Representatives in Science and Research.

 View program descriptions for details, application deadlines, and award activation dates.

 Peer Review Criteria

 To judge the merit of an application, reviewers will comment on the criteria listed on the award program description.
 A current list of Funding Opportunities is on the Application Information page.
 Applicants must fully address the peer review criteria outlined for the specific award program for which they are applying.

 Applicants should never contact reviewers regarding applications.
-Discussing scientific content of an application or attempting to influence review outcome will constitute a conflict of interest in the review.
+Discussing the scientific content of an application or attempting to influence the review outcome will constitute a conflict of interest in the review.
 Reviewers must notify the AHA if an applicant contacts them.